icpc/na-rocky-mountain-web/docs/byu/index.md

 ### Menu

 - Friday:
-    - TBD
+    - Cookies
 - Saturday:
-    -  Breakfast: TBD
-    -  Lunch: TBD
+    -  Lunch: Pizza and Sodas
     -  Dinner: On your own after the contest

 ## CONTACT INFORMATION